-Description: Years Three and Four - Identify at least three pilot projects to utilize data analytics program and software tools, with one being Guided Pathways and Ag Division.
+Strategy: Data Analytics Pilot Projects with New Software Tool(s).
+Task Coordinator(s): Lisa Cole Cabinet Member: Jean Anne Highland Description: Years Three and Four - Identify at least three pilot projects to utilize data analytics program and software tools, with one being Guided Pathways and Ag Division.

-Mid-Year Progress Report: The pilot projects (e.g. dashboards created to support the Guided Pathways efforts, the scheduling process and the Marketing and Public Relations Department) were completed and were a great success.
+Guided Pathways efforts, the scheduling process and the Marketing and Public Relations Department) were completed and were a great success.
 This process has been implemented campus wide, with any working team now able to request specific data dashboards.

-Strategy: Hiring of Director of Data Analytics Position Task Coordinator(s): Jean Anne Highland Cabinet Member: Dr. Josh Bullock Description: Voor One - Create a Director of Data Analytics position to everse the

-Description: Year One - Create a Director of Data Analytics position to oversee the planning, implementation and ongoing operation of the data analytics initiative.

-Status Statement: 11/18/2019 - Achieved strategy development complete

-Mid-Year Progress Report: The Board of Trustees approved the appointment of Ms. Lisa Cole to the new administrative position of Director of Data Analytics during the May 2019 regular Board meeting.
+Strategy: Hiring of Director of Data Analytics Position Task Coordinator(s): Jean Anne Highland Cabinet Member: Dr. Josh Bullock • Description: Year One - Create a Director of Data Analytics position to oversee the planning, implementation and ongoing operation of the data analytics initiative.
+Status Statement: 11/18/2019 Achieved strategy development complete Mid-Year Progress Report: The Board of Trustees approved the appointment of Ms. Lisa Cole to the new administrative position of Director of Data Analytics during the May 2019 regular Board meeting.

-Strategy: Promote college-wide understanding through Data Discussions

-Task Coordinator(s): Lisa Cole

-Cabinet Member: Jean Anne Highland

-Description: Years One, Two, Three and Four - Promote college-wide understanding of data analytics terminology and how data analytics can be used to improve student outcomes and operational efficiencies.
+Strategy: Promote college-wide understanding through Data Discussions Task Coordinator(s): Lisa Cole Cabinet Member: Jean Anne Highland Two, Three and Four - Promote college-wide understanding of data analytics terminology and how data analytics can be used to improve student outcomes and operational efficiencies.